LinaVysnia/Hangman/README.md

 Semi-hosted on https://codepen.io/LinaVysnia/pen/xbKYjeW

-To do:
+## To-Do List ✅

-add external file loading
+- [ ] Add external file loading
-add full word guessing option + instahang
+- [ ] Add full word guessing option + insta-hang if guessed wrong
+- [ ] Would be nice to have CRUD for word options